What to Do with Ripped, Torn or Damaged Money

 What happens to mutilated currency?

 The BEP is part of the U.S. Treasury Department; disposal of mutilated money is handled through this agency.
-The Treasury says that every year, it handles approximately 30,000 claims and redeems mutilated currency valued at more than $30 million.
+The Treasury says that every year it receives an average of more than 22,000 requests for examination of currency with an estimated value of more than $35 million for possible redemption.

 Moldy?
 Exposed to chemicals?
 You might have “contaminated” currency